shrutisawant6/count-clicks/README.md

 We live in an era where attention to detail is valued, and there is a heightened focus on health.
 From tracking pulse rate to steps taken, monitoring protein intake and calories burned, so why not consider tracking the number of mouse clicks?

-Here is a simple executable that can provide your click count until prompted.
+Here is a simple executable that can provide your click count until prompted: https://github.com/shrutisawant6/count-clicks-exe

 The factors that could influence the count are:
 - Mouse condition